kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Factory Tour*
   - *Multimedia & Sensory Space*

-- **Locations Type**: Define the geogrpahical location of the park, detailing the following types:
+- **Locations Type**: Definining the geogrpahical location of the park, detailing the following types:

   - *Urban*
   - *Sub-Urban*